75th Cavalry Regiment: Deployment and training

+Deactivation

+In accordance with Army force structure goals, 1-75 CAV deactivated on June 20th, 2024.
+Charlie Troop deactivated several months before the rest of the squadron in March 2024, with its personnel being transferred to activate the 2BCT Multi-Functional Reconnaissance Company (MFRC).

 Organization

-1-75 CAV is organized into 5 troops; a headquarters and headquarters troop; two mounted reconnaissance troops; and one dismounted reconnaissance troop.
-A forward support company from the 526th Brigade Support Battalion is attached to the squadron to provide logistical and maintenance support.
-The squadron is manned primarily by the 19 series MOS (Armor/Cavalry) enlisted men and officers.
-11 series MOS (Infantry) enlisted men and officers man the mortar sections and dismounted recon troop, among others.
+1-75 CAV was organized into 5 troops; a headquarters and headquarters troop; two mounted reconnaissance troops; and one dismounted reconnaissance troop.
+A forward support company from the 526th Brigade Support Battalion was attached to the squadron to provide logistical and maintenance support.
+The squadron was manned primarily by the 19 series MOS (Armor/Cavalry) enlisted men and officers.
+11 series MOS (Infantry) enlisted men and officers man the mortar sections and dismounted recon troop.

-Headquarters and Headquarters Troop (Hellcat Troop); the squadron's headquarters providing administrative support, intelligence, command and control, and medical support to the squadron.
+Headquarters and Headquarters Troop ("Hellcat Troop"); the squadron's headquarters providing administrative support, intelligence, command and control, and medical support to the squadron.

 Alpha Troop ("Apache Troop"); a mounted cavalry reconnaissance troop.
-It has three mounted recon platoons, a mortar section, and a headquarters section.
+It had three mounted recon platoons, a mortar section, and a headquarters section.

 Bravo Troop ("Bone Troop"); a mounted cavalry reconnaissance troop.
-It too has three mounted recon platoons, a mortar section, and a headquarters section.
+It had three mounted recon platoons, a mortar section, and a headquarters section.

 Charlie Company ("Chaos Company"); a dismounted reconnaissance company.
-It has two dismounted recon platoons, a mortar section, a sniper section, and a headquarters section.
+It had two dismounted recon platoons, a mortar section, a sniper section, and a headquarters section.
+C Company deactivated in March 2024.

-Delta Company ("Dealer Troop"): an attached forward support company from the brigade support battalion.
+Delta Company ("Dealer Troop"); an attached forward support company from the 526th Brigade Support Battalion (BSB).

-Current status

-The 1-75 Cavalry deployed to Europe in support of OEADR POLAND in the summer of 2022.
-1-75 CAV replaced a portion of 82nd Airborne troops.